BrightspaceUI/core/helpers/README.md

 // returns true/false whether the element is focusable isFocusable(node, includeHidden, includeTabbablesOnly, includeDisabled)

+// returns true/false whether the :focus-visible is supported isFocusVisibleSupported()

 // returns true and focuses on node or its nearest focusable ancestor;
 // or false if node and its ancestors are not focusable tryApplyFocus(node)